Alex-Simon-Thomas/heidedagen_2024/readme.md

     - On macOS and Linux: `python3 -m venv venv`
 3. Install all requirements from the requirements.txt file:
     `pip install -r requirements.txt`

+To use the application, you will need to create an account on the amsterdam schiphol api and get your personal app_id and app_key.
+You can do this by following these steps:
 4. go to www.developer.schiphol.nl and create an account to get your personal app_id and app_key
 5. Create a file named 'api_settings.py' in the 'src' directory and add the following code:
     ```python